ICT-fushibo/tace/docs/source/guide/acceleration.rst

    export TACE_USE_OEQ=1

-Only enable one equivariant kernel backend at a time.
-OpenEquivariance is the recommended default for supported NVIDIA GPUs.
-Equitorch is mainly useful for models with ``correlation > 2`` and is not normally required.
+Do not enable OEQ and CUEQ at the same time.
+EQT is independent and may be enabled together with either one when the model contains a supported product basis.
+Triton is also independent, but currently affects only the scatter calculation in ``uuSO2Interaction``.
+OpenEquivariance is the recommended edge-level backend for supported NVIDIA GPUs.

 The acceleration environment can also be configured through one Python interface before constructing or loading the model: